akashadhikari/100-days-of-django-archived/logs.md

 **Today I learned** :
 - Minor bug fixes described below

 **Thoughts** : Blog author name exception, unique together fields for FollowUser model and Delete user auth check was done.

+## Day 15: July 24 2018

+**Today I learned** :
+- Fixed Follow bug resulted by `count()`

+**Thoughts** : After following a user, the template was not rendering the Unfollow button and I managed to figure out why.
+Turns out, I wasn't calling the `count` method and setting the condition of returning 1.
+Some parentheses aren't just **small**.